moov-io/paygate/docs/README.md

 To accomplish this PayGate relies on [Moov Customers](https://github.com/moov-io/customers) for tracking sensitive consumer/business information, [Moov Fed](https://github.com/moov-io/fed) for ABA routing number lookup, and [Moov Watchman](https://github.com/moov-io/watchman) for current sanctions policy restrictions.

+Micro-Deposits can only be initiated for a Customer in the `Unknown` status and an Account in the `None` status.

 See the [customer configuration section](./config.md#customers) for more information.

 ### Transfer Pipeline